 New Platform for Growing Cats

-Many of we families with cats have purchased or made a carpet-covered cat tower for our little darlings to scratch and climb all over.
+Many families with cats have purchased or made a carpet-covered cat tower for the little darlings to scratch and climb.
 Often, it includes nooks for hiding and a platform on top for sleeping.
-If you have the “econobuy” sized tower, it worked best when your cat was a kitten.
-Once the feline gets full-bodied and long – in our household this is about 17 inches from nose to rump and about ten pounds or more – the tower is just too small.
+If you have a small tower that worked well when your cat was a kitten, the top may become too small for the full-grown feline.

-Fortunately, if you have a wide board (it can even be composite material), old carpet, and a few tools, you can be on your way to spoiling your fat cats even more than you have to this point.
-(You softie, you!)
+Fortunately, with a wide board (it can even be composite material), old carpet, and a few tools, the condo or tower top can be super-sized.
 Everyone - human and feline - benefits.

 Adjustable wrench, pliers, drill, staple gun, carpet knife, hammer, 2-inch nail, measuring tape, scissors

-One flat strong board about 13 inches by 14 inches – whatever measurement suits you
+One flat strong board about 13 inches by 14 inches or larger – whatever measurement suits you

 Carpet which is 8 inches wider and 8 inches longer than the board

-Possibly screws and bolts, if you cannot re-sue the hardware on your current tower
+Possibly screws and bolts, if you cannot reuse the hardware on your current tower

 Possibly a heavy brick

 I was fortunate that my tower's top came off easily.
 Pliers were all I needed to unscrew the bolt.
 I was further fortunate that the carriage bolt and washer were reusable and the platform top lifted off easily.